koalas11/Gestionale_Cinema/REST.md

 * 200 OK: The request has been successfully processed and the list of seats is returned.

+**Security** : the list of seats is obfuscated from the user (so that the user cannot see which seats are already booked)

+## `/movies/booking/{bookingId}/seats`

+**Description**: Get the list of seats for the booking with the given id.

+**Parameters**: a parameter in the path `bookingId` that represents the id of the booking of which the seats are to be returned.

+**Requested Body**: no body is required.

+**Response**: in case of success the JSON representation of the list of seats is returned.

+**Returned Status Codes**:

+* 200 OK: The request has been successfully processed and the list of seats is returned.

+* 404 Not Found: At least one of the parameters has not been found.

+**Security** : the list of seats is obfuscated from the user (so that the user cannot see which seats are already booked)

 ### POST

 ## `/movies/{id}/dates/{date}/times/{time}/seats/{seats}`